 Boil angel hair pasta until al dente.
 Drain and reserve 1/2 cup pasta water.
 Combine pasta water with lemon juice, Parmesan, and Asiago cheese.

 Add drained pasta to skillet and pour pasta water mixture on top.
 Toss to coat.
-Garnish with diced tomatoes and serve with Cheesy Garlic Bread and a side of lemon wedges.
+Garnish with diced tomatoes and serve with Garlic Bread with Cheese and a side of lemon wedges.

 White Wine Substitute